survivejs/webpack-book/manuscript/loading/02_images.md

 }
 ```

-Note how the behavior changes depending on the `limit` you set.
+The behavior changes depending on the `limit` you set.
 Below the limit, it should inline the image while above it should emit a separate asset and a path to it.
 The CSS lookup works because of *css-loader*.
 You can also try importing the image from JavaScript code and see what happens.

+{pagebreak}

 ## Loading SVGs